MuellerSeb/template/docs/source/index.rst

 =======================
-TEMP_PACKAGE Quickstart
+YOUR_PACKAGE Quickstart
 =======================

-TEMP_PACKAGE: A Python TEMP_PACKAGE.
+YOUR_PACKAGE: A Python template.

 Installation